jsinger67/parol/README.md

-Install this extension from VS Code marketplace [parol-vscode](https://marketplace.visualstudio.com/items?itemName=jsinger67.parol-vscode) To be able use the full Language Server capabilities please install `parol-ls` on your platform using the following command.
+Install this extension from VS Code marketplace [parol-vscode](https://marketplace.visualstudio.com/items?itemName=jsinger67.parol-vscode) To be able to use the full Language Server capabilities please install `parol-ls` on your platform using the following command.

 ```shell